david-j-davis/david-j-davis/README.md

 * 🤔    I’m looking for help with being better at my craft
 * 💬    Ask me about outdoor stuff and homeschooling kids, or dev stuff I guess
 * ⚡    Fun fact: I'm an Eagle Scout
-* ⚡    Unusual fact: I'm a Christian, and a libertarian..........in the tech world.
+* ⚡    Unusual fact: I'm a Christian, and a freedom maximalist..........in the tech world.